 To enable access control in XEdit

-- 1 Connect to the multiviewer you wish to protect (see Connecting to a Multiviewer on page 77). - 2 On the Configure menu, click Access control.
+- 1 Connect to the multiviewer you wish to protect (see Connecting to a Multiviewer on page 73). - 2 On the Configure menu, select the Access control check box.

 XEdit prompts you for a password.